rpalmavejares/meta_gbk_generator/README.md

 ## Input Files:

 The script requires 3 main inputs.
-1) An Fasta formated Assembly file with contigs from a Metagenome or MAG.
+1) A Fasta formated Assembly file with contigs from a Metagenome or MAG.
 This script has been specifically made for MEGAHit contigs names, although you can use the following format :
   * [Sample_name]\_[extra-description]\_[contig-id]

  #### Example: